oleksiivykhor/omniauth-entra-id/README.md

 )
 ```

-...or, if using a custom provider class (called `YouTenantProvider` in this example):
+...or, if using a custom provider class (called `YouTenantProvider` in this example, described in more detail later):

 ```ruby
 config.omniauth(